OpenVPN/openvpn/doc/man-sections/server-options.rst

   If ``t`` is not present it defaults to ``n``.

+  Only dynamically learned routes are subject to this check.
+Routes added from configuration, such as ``--iroute`` entries and a client's pushed ifconfig address, are never removed by it; they are dropped only when the client disconnects.

   This option helps to keep the dynamic routing table small.
 See also ``--max-routes-per-client``